poloa3998/Calculator/README.md

 ## Outcome of the project/Summary

-* Improved knowledge of HTML readability and strucutre
+* Improved knowledge of HTML readability and structure
 * Improved knowledge of CSS classes
 * Better undertanding of grids
 * Better understanding of animations and transitions through CSS